Selectors

 - tapOn: # or any other command that works with selectors

-text: "Text" # (optional) Finds text or accessibility text that matches regexp.
+text: 'Text' # (optional) Finds element with text or accessibility text that matches the regular expression

-id: "id" # (optional) Finds id that matches regexp
+id: 'the_id' # (optional) Finds element with accessibility identifier that matches the regular expression

 index: 0 # (optional) 0-based index of the view to select among those that match all other criteria